genius101/MEAN-Project4/project4.md

       var Book = mongoose.model('Book', bookSchema);
       module.exports = mongoose.model('Book', bookSchema);

-Step 4 - Access the routes with AngularJS
+<h2>Step 4 - Access the routes with AngularJS</h2>

-AngularJS provides a web framework for creating dynamic views in our web applications.
-For this project, we would use AngularJS to connect our web page with Express and perform actions on our book register.
+<h3>AngularJS provides a web framework for creating dynamic views in our web applications.
+For this project, we would use AngularJS to connect our web page with Express and perform actions on our book register.</h3>

 - [ ] Lets change the directory back to ‘Books’:
 - [x] cd ../..